 How exactly does releasing a phone platform as open source make it more competitive?

-1. There is a lot of existing free software that has already been developed for Linux that will be easy to port to the Android as it is based on Linux already.
+- There is a lot of existing free software that has already been developed for Linux that will be easy to port to the Android as it is based on the OS.

 As for me I’ll probably wait for the platform to mature a bit first, but my next cellphone will definitely be based on the Google Android Platform.
 And I’m waiting with baited breath for all the SEO Applications that will be developed as Link Bait (Good free tools will always organically generate links).
 Not to mention that Firefox will most likely never be available on the Apple iPhone which already has dozens of SEO and Web Development addons.
 Essentially you can have a restrictive Apple iPhone, or the Google Android which is a true smartphone.